pagantis/orders-api-client/README.md

 require_once '/path/to/your-project/vendor/autoload.php';
 ```

-Once you have the library ready inside your project you will have the stub objects available and
+Once the library is ready and inside the project the stub objects will available and
-the ordersApiClient also available.
+the ordersApiClient will also available.

 ```php
 //Create a pmtApi object, for example: